 How Complex PTSD Differs From PTSD

-Standard PTSD often develops after a single identifiable traumatic event — a car accident, a natural disaster, a violent assault.
-The trauma is real and serious, and the impact can be life-altering.
-Complex PTSD, however, typically emerges from a different kind of experience: repeated trauma over time, often within a relationship or situation where the person felt trapped.
+Standard PTSD often develops after a single identifiable traumatic event.
+Complex PTSD, however, typically emerges from repeated trauma over time, often within a relationship or situation where the person felt trapped.
+Common origins of complex PTSD include:

 • Childhood abuse or neglect (emotional, physical, or sexual)